Here are the platforms, services, equipment, and tools I use for everything from my website to social media marketing.*

-MomWebs - Unlike Bluehost, MomWebs is a small, home-based business, and you can feel the personal attention.
+MomWebs - MomWebs is a small, home-based business, and you can feel the personal attention.
 The customer service is extremely responsive and fast.

-Pressive by Thrive Themes - This is the theme that came close to my vision for my site, so I needed minimal customization.
+Pressive by Thrive Suite - This is the theme that came close to my vision for my site, so I needed minimal customization.
 Thrive has many other conversion-optimized themes.
 It's no longer available, but as part of Thrive Suite, you can get Thrive Theme Builder instead.
 It will enable you to bring to life the vision you have for your website.

 Thrive Content Builder - This plugin lets you create landing pages and opt-in forms, and format your posts and pages.
 I've tried several landing page plugins and this is the easiest, most intuitive of them.

 Thrive Clever Widgets - This widget lets you display different widgets for each category on your site, which gives your site visitors a better experience.
 For example, on my blog, the advert for my blogging book shows up only on posts about blogging.
 Is that cool or what?